sharp-007/User-Clustering-Product-Recommendation-and-Sales-Volume-Prediction/README.md

 K-Means, APRIORI, ARIMA

-Used K-Means and RFM model to perform user clustering, completed visualization by TNSE
+Used K-Means and RFM model to perform user clustering, completed visualization by TSNE

 Analyzed association rules with APRIORI algorithm by importing apyori and mlxtend libraries